jloleysens/jloleysens.github.io/content/blog/music/the-chariot/index.md

 "Love."'s (one of all my all time favorites) lyrics "You fell in love [with the world], you fell asleep".
-These lines reveal a theme: a reclamation of what was lost and supremacy of individual decision-making while affirming the accompanying responsibility that come with our decision-making powers -- all delivered in a tongue-and-cheek manner.
+These lines reveal a theme: a reclamation of what was lost and supremacy of individual decision-making while affirming the accompanying responsibility that come with our decision-making powers -- all delivered in a tongue-in-cheek manner.

 The band's primary driver and creative force Josh Scogin went through several line up changes.
 He nurtured and maintained the band's vision.
 Scogin is a